Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Mapping Encoding Scheme

-The right half of Figure \ref{fig:encoding_instance} illustrates the mapping encoding and spatiotemporal execution diagrams for the three common parallelism strategies based on the case shown in the left half.
-In data parallelism, the model is split along the micro-batch dimension, with each chiplet independently executing all layers of a micro-batch.
+This mapping encoding representation can also be used to represent various common parallel inference strategies.
+Algorithm \ref{alg:parallel inference schemes} describes the mapping encoding configurations for data parallelism, model parallelism, and pipeline parallelism.
+In data parallelism, the model is split along the batch dimension, with each chiplet independently executing all layers of a batch.
 There is no inter-chiplet communication, and inter-layer activations can be kept on-chiplet for reuse.
 In model parallelism, all layers with the same layer ID within a batch are fused together, and the entire model is split by layers and mapped to different chiplets.
 Inter-layer activations can be transferred via NoP to avoid DRAM accesses.
-In pipeline parallelism, each chiplet is fixed to process one specific layer and executes micro-batches in sequence, reducing both the DRAM accesses for inter-layer activations and the idle time of chiplets caused by layer dependencies.
+In pipeline parallelism, each chiplet is fixed to process one specific layer and executes batches in sequence like a pipeline, reducing both the DRAM accesses for inter-layer activations and the idle time of chiplets caused by layer dependencies.
+The right half of Fig. \ref{fig:encoding_instance} shows the specific mapping encoding values and the corresponding spatio-temporal execution diagrams for the three parallel schemes, based on the example in the left half.
+As shown, these common parallelism strategies are all special cases of the proposed encoding scheme, demonstrating its flexibility.
 The mapping scheme here is similar to prior works mapping multiple models \cite{scar,magma}, focusing on scenarios where individual layers are mapped to individual chiplets.
 For tensor parallelism, it can be achieved by configuring layer partitioning in the model architecture, thereby enabling exploration of hybrid parallelism schemes.